-Cornbread is such a great dish to make.
-It can go well with many different types of meals.
+Cornbread is such a great dish to make, as it can go well with many different types of meals.

-When you make cornbread at home, you might notice that the top cracks a little bit.
+When you make it at home, you might notice that the top cracks a little bit.
 Why does cornbread crack and is it supposed to do this?

-Read on to learn everything that you need to know about this topic.
+Read on to learn everything that you need to know.
 You’ll have a better understanding of what’s truly going on when this occurs.

 Cornbread Is a Type of Quick Bread